Debunk 4 Myths About Bhutan Before Choosing An Excursion2India Tour Package

 Rinpung Dzong, Paro, Bhutan

-It is true Bhutan believes in ‘High Value Low Volume’ tourism policy as the efforts it take to conserve natural environment and preserve its culture is at a different level.
-But there is no quota as such.
+It is true Bhutan believes in ‘High Value Low Volume’ tourism policy.
+The efforts it take to conserve natural environment and preserve its culture is at an unprecedented level.
+But there is no such quota.

-The number of foreigners visiting Bhutan is completely dependent on the number of passengers the two airlines serving the country can bring and also on how many can use the road from India to reach Bhutan.
+The number of foreigners visiting Bhutan is completely dependent on the number of passengers the two airlines serving the country can bring in and on how many visitors use road to access Bhutan through India.

-Autumn and spring are considered to be the ideal period for travelling as they are considered to be the festival season and even weather is ideal for trekking purposes.
+Autumn and spring are considered to be the ideal period for travelling to Bhutan.
+These are the festival seasons and even weather is ideal for trekking purposes.

-But scheduling your trip during non-peak period is highly advisable if you have a limited budget.
-This does not necessarily mean you can’t make the most out of your trip.
-The beauty of Bhutan stays intact throughout the year.
-Winter is ideal for photography when the sky is sunny so you can get a clear view of the beautiful snow capped peaks.
+It is a different thing that scheduling your trip during non-peak period is advisable if you have a limited budget.
+But the beauty of Bhutan stays intact all throughout the year.
+For instance, winter is ideal for photography when the sky is sunny and quite clear.
+It allows to capture some amazing views of the beautiful snow capped peaks.

-• “It Is Not Easy To Get A Visa For Bhutan”
+• Myth 3:- “It Is Not Easy To Get A Visa For Bhutan”

 Debunk 4 Myths About Bhutan Before Choosing An Excursion2India Tour Package